SolderedElectronics/Inkplate-documentation/source/index.rst

     :width: 500

 | Check out our `examples <examples.html>`_ to see what can be done on Inkplate.
-| For these examples to work you first need to include our header file on top of your code (already included in examples), like this:
+| For these examples to work, you first need to include our header file on top of your code (already included in examples), like this:

 .. code-block:: c